screensavers-club/argos-docs/docs/software/design/child-wireframes.md

 # Child Wireframes

-This section documents the UI and appearance of the Child software.

 <!-- ## UX Flowchart

 First, we use a UX flowchart to determine how the user interaction flows.